JoseArantes83/Blood-Donation-System/README.md

 # Blood-Donation-System
-A system developed in NestJS and Vue.
+A system developed in NestJS and Vue.js.